onlytomorrow/onlytomorrow.github.io/buildlog.md

 # Crackhead Jack Steam Version (CHJ-ST) change log

-The Steam version is currently on **0.9.1.2** (if all goes well, this is essentially 1.0.0.0-pre4).
+The Steam version is currently on **1.0.0.0-rc3**.
 This log has spoilers for the game's story if that matters to you.

 ### Milestones